 Did you know that North Carolina has more Nationally Board Certified Teachers than any state in the country?

-This morning score reports for those who were seeking first time certification are being released.
+This past week score reports for those who were seeking/renewing certification were released.
 If you succeeded, I congratulate you.
 It’s not easy to become certified.
 Less than five percent of the nation’s teachers are NBCTs.

 But the way that the state of North Carolina looks at NBCTs and the process they undergo to become certified has almost completely turned around.

 When I initially began my certification process over a decade ago, the state paid my fees.
 The state saw it as an investment in teachers to get better at what they do.
 That might be the reason that so many teachers in NC underwent the process.
 That no longer happens.
 Teachers must finance their own chance to get better at their avocation.
 My renewal fees for my renewal cycle alone were higher than a mortgage payment.

 The state also gave an increase in pay to those who became nationally certified, but they stopped that policy for those who seek graduate degrees.
 Unlike graduate degrees, the state apparently still views national certification as a viable display of expertise and professionalism.

 And that is a bit contradictory to what many policy-makers are saying about the need to “reform.”
 The need for competition among schools and teachers seems to be the central mantra of reformers; however, national boards is really a testament to collaboration and community and being a part of – not being above others.

 If anyone wants to see the process of what it is like to receive national certification, then simply go to http://www.nbpts.org/.
 It’s all there.
 Even if you don’t, it is safe to assume that it includes actual footage of teaching, letters of recommendation and authenticity, student samples, evidence of outreach, evidence of leadership among others.